 Are located on one or more contiguous or adjacent properties.

+“First attempt at repair” means actions to attempt to repair a leak that do not require the disconnection of the component, replacement of parts, or the use of a specialized crew or equipment (e.g., tightening, lubrication, or adjustment).

+“Fitting” means a component, excluding flanges and threaded connectors, used to attach or connect pipes or piping systems.
+Examples of “fittings” include, but are not limited to quick-disconnect fittings, push-in fittings, and cam-locks.

 “Flash or flashing” means a process during which gas dissolved in crude oil, condensate, or produced water under pressure is released when the liquids are subject to a decrease in pressure, such as when the liquids are transferred from an underground reservoir to the earth's surface or from a pressure vessel to an atmospheric tank.

 “Flash analysis testing” means the determination of emissions from crude oil, condensate, and produced water by using sampling and laboratory procedures used for measuring the volume and composition of gases released from the liquids, including the molecular weight, the weight percent of individual compounds, and a gas-oil or gas-water ratio.